astropy/ccdproc/docs/ccdproc/image_combination.rst

 --------------------

 There are currently two methods of clipping.
-Neither affects the data directly; instead each constructs a mask that is appliead when images are combined.
+Neither affects the data directly; instead each constructs a mask that is applied when images are combined.

+Masking done by clipping operations is combined with the image mask provided when the `~ccdproc.combiner.Combiner` is created.

 Min/max clipping
 ++++++++++++++++